640 South State StreetDover, Delaware 19901

 This test looks for P. jirovecii fungus in your lung tissue or in fluid from a lung.

 P. jirovecii causes pneumocystis pneumonia.
+It is spread through the air from someone who is infected with it.
 Most people who are infected with P. jirovecii don't get pneumonia, though.
 People who do get it often have a weakened immune system.
 This can be because of:

 AIDS/HIV, cancer, or another health problem

 Medicines that can weaken the immune system

 P. jirovecii used to be known as Pneumocystis carinii.

 You might have this test if your healthcare provider suspects that you have pneumonia caused by this fungus.
 Symptoms include:

 Collapsed lung (spontaneous pneumothorax)

 Your healthcare provider may also order other tests to help diagnose pneumonia.
 These include: